TomDrapes/poker_app/client/README.md

 ## About

 This app is based on classic Texas Hold'em Poker and is made for two players.
-Built with React/Redux.
+Built using the MERN stack this application also uses Redux, React-router, D3.js and socket.io

 ## What is completed.
-* Rough design and layout
+* Design and layout
 * Game state
 * Basic game flow
-* Initial chat
+* Chat
 * Algorithms to check player hands
+* MongoDB database integration
+* D3.js Statistics page (localhost:3000/stats)

 ## What still needs to be done
-* Style needs to be better developed eg. replace hardcoded styles with responsive designs
+* Replace hardcoded styles with responsive designs
 * Algorithm bug testing
-* Finalize game flow eg. Show hands => determine winner => distribute chips => reset state => reshuffle => deal
-* Client/Host networking
-* Back-end stuff eg. db's and d3.js integration
+* Handle end game when player runs out of chips ie => end game / reset game
+* Test for edge cases
 * Flow integration for stricter type specifications

 ## Current Problems
 * Flow integration.
 Not necessary but desirable.